What are the best ETFs for my RRSP?

 By adding some U.S. ETFs or U.S. dividend ETFs (like I own) to your portfolio, inside your RRSP, I feel that’s a great way to diversify away from Canadian financials and energy stocks.
 By owning some diversified, low-cost U.S. ETFs, you will gain some deeper exposure to healthcare and consumer discretionary sectors to name a few (where our beautiful country is however very historically weak).

-Beyond the U.S. dividend ETFs I highlighted in that post above, I think any of the following U.S.-listed ETFs could be outstanding choices for your long-term RRSP investing plan:
+Beyond the U.S. dividend ETFs I highlighted in that post above, I think any of the following U.S.-listed ETFs could be outstanding choices for your long-term RRSP investing plan (MERs current to the time of this post):

 While you’ll need to invest in these U.S.-listed ETFs inside the USD $ portion of your RRSP, and therefore, you’ll need to deal with currency conversions to buy the U.S. assets from Canadian-dollar RRSP contributions, you should know U.S.-listed ETFs are probably one of the most tax efficient ways to own equities inside your RRSP.
 This is because U.S. ETFs held within your RRSP (or RRIF), your LIRA (or LRIF) escape 15% withholding taxes on distributions paid.
 (This is not the same tax treatment for U.S. ETFs inside the TFSA (these withholding taxes will apply to U.S. assets inside that account)).